RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng411js/

 You should have to declare if you believe Star Wars 1977 is nonfiction.
 Declare if you think Quran from year 635 is nonfiction.
 Declare if you think The Bible is nonfiction.
 Declare if you think Reddit comments are nonfiction.
 Declare if you think Truth Social is nonfiction.
 Declare if you think Fox News HDTV is nonfiction.
 People can and do create fiction content, Hollywood films and TV shows are incredibly popular.
-People go to unviersity to learn fiction.
+People go to university to learn fiction.
 People go to Reddit comment sections to learn fiction.
 People go to Truth Social to learn fiction.
-A univesity and Reddit are both teaching systems.
+A university and Reddit are both teaching systems.
 Just like Newsmax and Fox News are teaching systems.

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng41f5b/